tooveo/atom-ruby/README.md

 ### v1.5.2
 - Fixed a bug with too many running threads in celluloid
 - Added limits to Bulk Length, Size and Flush Interval
+- Changed integration test using to use multiple threads

 ### v1.5.1
 - Rewrote all async ops to work with celluloid